awjibon/partial-policy/README.md

-# partial-policy
-Partial policy-based reinforcement learning (PPRL) for anatomical landmark localization
+# Partial policy-based reinforcement learning (PPRL) for anatomical landmark localization

 This is a simplified implementation example of the following work of ours: